What is modern medical acupuncture (Western medical

 What are your qualifications for teaching

 I have practised acupuncture since 1977.
 I am a member of the British Medical Acupuncture Society and hold the Diploma in Medical Acupuncture (DipMedAc) awarded by the Society.
 I served on the Council of the Society for many years and am a past vice-president of it.
-I have published four acupuncture textbooks as well as many papers on acupuncture in peer-reviewed journals.
+I have published three acupuncture textbooks as well as many papers on acupuncture in peer-reviewed journals.
 I have contributed two chapters to Medical Acupuncture: A Western Scientific Approach (2nd edition): Elsevier 2016 and another to the Oxford Textbook of Musculoskeletal Medicine (2nd edition): OUP 2015.
 I have been holding acupuncture training courses since 1981; over 6000 health professionals have attended these courses.